harry-shil/Rockwell_Cloud/README.md

-# Rockwell_Cloud
+# elearning
-This is to deploy Rockwell Automations details on AWS
+This repository consist of node js application for transflower students